unik-name/docs.unikname.network/docs/uns-network-getting-started/README.md

 The `unikid` data is the unique identifier of the Non Fungible Token forged within the chain and representing Bob's unikname.

 :::tip
-@Bob is called a DID, a Decentralized ID, because it has a unique Identifier within a decentralized network, the <uns/> blockchain.
+@Bob is called a DID, a Decentralized ID, because it has a unique Identifier within a decentralized network, the <brand name="uns"/> blockchain.
 :::

 Is you try to resolve a name that doesn't exist with the blockchain chain then the command returns the message "DID not resolved"